Mifta24/auto-quotes/quotes.md

 # 📜 Daily Quote

-> "Forget mistakes.
-Forget failure.
-Forget everything except what you are going to do now and do it.
-Today is your lucky day!"
+> "Either you choose to stay in the shallow end of the pool or you go out into the ocean."
-> — **Og Mandino**
+> — **Christopher Reeve**

 ---